 Secure Photography in Bogotá – Carrying Your Camera and Kit

-Personally, when you are out and about, I would advise carrying a maximum of 2 lenses.
+I would advise carrying a maximum of 2 lenses.
 One stays on the camera and the other remains in a discreet bag.
 When I go into central Bogotá, I take an older Lowepro SlingShot 200AW, which is more discreet than their modern versions.
 It is adequate for a camera body with a lens attached and two smaller lenses.
 It is a one-shoulder Slingshot that can remain either on my back or in front.
 You will find that many Bogotanos (residents of Bogotá), carry their backpacks in front.
-You will know the person is a local if you see anyone doing that!
-For them, it is a proven way of keeping the contents of the bag from thieves.
+You know the person is a local if you see anyone doing that!

 Choice of Kit for a Secure Photo Shoot in Bogotá

-Constantly changing light conditions in the City (due to its high altitude), will create the need for a tripod.
+Constantly changing light conditions in the City (due to its high altitude and low clouds), will create the need for a tripod.
 If you are carrying one, you need to be aware that it will make you visible from a distance and announce you as a professional or serious photographer.
+Today’s mirrorless camera however enable shooting at high ISOs without much noise that one can get away with not lugging a tripod around.

 Street Photography in Bogotá